zkamvar/zkamvar/content/blog/2023-07-26-r-universe-and-cran/index.md

 success, then you are correct!
-But there is a big caveat to this success: it was only because I had asked each of the >40 participants to email me the results of their installation and then I would troubleshoot these installations via email several weeks before the workshop. **If the R-universe had existed back then**, I would have been able to tell people to (1) install R and (2) run `install.packages("poppr", repos = c("https://zkamvar.r-universe.dev", getOptions("repos")))` without having them to wonder why they needed a C compiler (or what it was) and why they needed {devtools}.
+But there is a big caveat to this success: it was only because I had asked each of the >40 participants to email me the results of their installation and then I would troubleshoot these installations via email several weeks before the workshop. **If the r-universe had existed back then**, I would have been able to tell people to (1) install R and (2) run `install.packages("poppr", repos = c("https://zkamvar.r-universe.dev", getOptions("repos")))` without having them to wonder why they needed a C compiler (or what it was) and why they needed {devtools}.

-It's very hard to overstate just how much benefit the R-universe provides to the R community.
+It's very hard to overstate just how much benefit the r-universe provides to the R community.
 It allows developers to rapidly deploy testing versions of their packages to their user-base for feedback, and it is one of the main reasons that we are able to easily maintain [The Carpentries